 These things don’t prove that the Christian Bible is the Word of God, of course, but they give us confidence that the text has been preserved accurately from the beginning.
 And even if we may not have 100% certainty in every word, we have something like 99% certainty that the words we have now were the words as they were originally penned.

 Most importantly, though we have 100% confidence that the message has been accurately preserved.
-Bottom line, then, is that we can trust that the Bible we have now is an accurate reproduction of the message that was conveyed by the original authors.
+We can trust that the Bible we have now is an accurate, reliable reproduction of the message that was conveyed by the original authors.